CleverCloud/documentation/content/doc/addons/keycloak.md

 - 0 € service & maintenance fees.

 ## Key features
-Keycloak on Clever Cloud allows you to effortlessly set up a tailored authentication and access management solution, that can be adjusted to your needs and workloads.
+Keycloak on Clever Cloud allows you to effortlessly set up a tailored authentication and access management solution, that you can adjust to your needs and workloads.
 It offers a wide panel of services such as:
 - Secure Identity Management;
 - Single Sign-On (SSO);
 - Centralized Administration;